 During the introduction of this mode, the shutter profile parameters where slightly tweaked to enhance performance and repeatability.
 After extensive testing during October and November 2015, an initial configuration for the ballistic mode was found.
-The only parameter to improve was the CCD travel distance that describes the distance after which the blade is supposed to decelerate to stop and turn to 'fall' back to home position.
-If this parameter is set to large, the blade might make contact to the latch and bounce back, leading to unpredictable behavior and therefore a large spread in flight profiles at the last CCD lines.
+The only parameter to improve was the CCD travel distance that describes the distance after which the blade is supposed to decelerate to stop and turn to 'fall' back to the home position.
+If this parameter is set too large, the blade might make contact to the latch and bounce back, leading to unpredictable behavior and therefore a large spread in flight profiles at the last CCD lines.
 On the other hand, if the parameter is chosen too short, a part of the CCD is not well illuminated and lost for scientific imaging.
 Figure 4 shows the value of this parameter from the first test images in ballistic mode.

-The average profiles of 100 test shots for each of these parameter sets can be seen in Figure 5.
-These profiles are used to during calibration for the exposure time correction if there no profiles attached to the image files.
-The validity epochs of these data files are listed in Table 2.
-Table 3 lists the value of the CCD travel distance used and the sequences containing the test data.
+The average profiles of a number of test shots for each of these parameter sets can be seen in Figure 5.
+These profiles are used to during calibration for the exposure time correction if there are no profiles attached to the image files.
+The validity epochs of these data as well as the value of the CCD travel distance used and the sequences containing the test data are listed in Table 2 and visualized in Figure 4.